rocker-org/rocker-versioned/rstudio/README.md

 ### Bypassing the authentication step

 **Warning: use only in a secure environment**.
 Do not use this approach on an AWS or other cloud machine with a publicly accessible IP address.

-Create an `rserver.conf` script [like the example](rserver.conf) which has the line `auth-none=1`.
-When running docker, map this script to overwrite `/etc/rstudio/rserver.conf` as shown below.
-You will also need to set the environmental variable `USER=rstudio` at runtime, as shown.
+Simply set the environmental variable `DISABLE_AUTH=true`, e.g.

 ```
 docker run --rm \
   -p 127.0.0.1:8787:8787 \
-  -e USER=rstudio \
+  -e DISABLE_AUTH=true \
-  -v $(pwd)/rstudio/rserver.conf:/etc/rstudio/rserver.conf \
   rocker/rstudio
 ```